 Introductory Pharmacy Practice Experiences - Community

 Community pharmacy training is an integral element of pharmacy practice.
-Due to the continuous rise in demand for community pharmacists, it is imperative that all future pharmacists receive training in this pharmacy practice setting.
-Community pharmacists can have an enormous impact on patient care due to ease of accessibility.
-In order to provide a more thorough education to students, the community pharmacy practice experience provides an early experience to reinforce concepts previously learned during didactic education.
-As students engage in this type of IPPE, they will learn the key concepts involved with the basic operations of community pharmacy practice.
+It is imperative that all future pharmacists receive training in this pharmacy practice setting.
+Due to ease of accessibility, community pharmacists can have an enormous impact on patient care.
+In order to provide a more thorough education to students, the community pharmacy practice experience provides an early experience to reinforce concepts learned in the classroom.
+As students engage in this IPPE, they will learn the key concepts involved with the basic operations of community pharmacy practice.

 Upon completion of this IPPE, the following goals should be accomplished: